kyma-project/busola/docs/features.md

         - Default
   ```

-- **FEEDBACK** - determines if the feedback icon should be rendered at the top bar and link when the user is redirected.
+- **FEEDBACK** - determines if the feedback icon with the link redirecting the user to the survey should be rendered at the top bar

   Default settings: